Director of Admissions

 Katie Lynn Marshall

 Katie Lynn graduated from NGU in 2009 with a Marketing degree.
-She works with our high school graduates and international students.
+She works with our high school graduates from Anderson, Oconee, and Pickens counties and coordinates Admissions events.
 Katie Lynn loved her time as a student at NGU and enjoys sharing her experience with students as they make decisions about college.
 For a listing of Katie Lynn's territories.

 Email Katie Lynn or call her at (864) 663-0187 ext.
 1187.

 Cory graduated from NGU in 2008 with an interdisciplinary degree in History and English.
 He now enjoys the opportunity in helping students make their decisions to attend NGU.
 You can hear Cory Truax on various radio talk shows in the Upstate.
 For a listing of Cory's territories.